-Phygital retail offers businesses a more comprehensive understanding of customer behaviours and preferences.
-With proper analysis, this data can help retailers better understand their customers, optimise their product mix, and offer more personalised marketing.
+Phygital retail offers businesses a more comprehensive understanding of customer behaviors and preferences.
+With proper analysis, this data can help retailers better understand their customers, optimize their product mix, and offer more personalized marketing.

 The British fashion retailer, ASOS, is a great example of a company using comprehensive data in a phygital retail strategy with their online tool, Fit Assistant.

 This tool provides sizing recommendations based on customers’ details and previous purchase history, reducing the likelihood of returns and enhancing customer satisfaction.

 Here are some common challenges to consider.

 One of the first hurdles in adopting a phygital approach is implementing the right technologies are in place.
 Retailers need to choose and invest in technology that not only supports the current business model but also plays nice with their ecommerce tech stack, or vice-versa.